AImaginationLab/magic-the-gathering-toolkit/README.md

 # Magic: The Gathering Toolkit

-A fast, local toolkit for Magic: The Gathering.
-Search 33,000+ cards, browse artwork, check prices, validate decks, and get AI-powered deck-building assistance—all powered by offline SQLite databases.
+Magic: The Gathering Toolkit is a set of core packages, terminal UI, and MCP server for exploring and analyzing your cards and decks.
+Search 33,000+ cards, browse artwork, check prices, save and maintain decks, explore synergies and more, powered by local SQLite databases.

 ## Packages